 Every year we begin selling transplants online through our website in February.
 Starting in mid-April, pre-order customers may come to the farm to pick up their cold weather transplants.
 Warm weather transplants are ready for pick-up mid-May (right after Mother’s Day).
 See the schedule below for dates and times.

 The date on each transplant page shows the last day to order transplants online.
 This allows Farmer Jonathan to have enough time to grow the plants in the greenhouse.
 You can view our transplants by order date, or alphabetically below.

 Don’t fret if you miss ordering online, as we will have many transplants available at the farm.
 Transplants that will not be available at the farm are noted as “Grown to Order.”
 Please note that we cannot ship plants.

 We created our “Grown to Order” program to offer a wider choice for your home gardens.
 Through this program, we offer many additional varieties of 25 vegetable types that must be ordered in advance.
 We do this because we would love for you to experiment where we cannot; but we can only grow as many plants as there are orders.

-For example, we plan to grow 19 varieties of tomatoes at the Farm this summer, but there will be 60 varieties from which you can choose for your own garden.
-We are offering additional varieties of eggplants, flowers, herbs, onions, scallions, salad + cooking greens, peppers, summer squash, and winter squash.
+For example, we plan to grow 19 varieties of tomatoes at the farm this summer, but there will be 60 varieties from which you can choose for your own garden.
+We are offering additional varieties of eggplants, flowers, herbs, onions, scallions, salad and cooking greens, peppers, summer squash and winter squash.
 We are also offering crops such as arugula, beets, radishes and spinach that normally get seeded directly but can be transplanted for an early start.

-Please click on the images below to take you to the transplant pages.
+Please click on the buttons below to take you to individual transplant pages.